-An adaptation of InfoNCE loss for SRL is proposed by \cite{laskin2020curl}, where the positive samples and context vectors are obtained by encoding the same observations $\bm{o}$ but with different augmentation techniques (e.g. different cropping) applied on them.
+An adaptation of the InfoNCE loss for \acrshort{srl} is proposed by \cite{laskin2020curl}, where the positive samples and context vectors are obtained by encoding the same observations $\bm{o}$ but with different augmentation techniques (e.g., different cropping) applied to them.
 In contrast, the negative examples are a set of encoded randomly-sampled observations.}

-Another\marginpar{ Hinge Loss} example of contrastive loss for unsupervised learning of representation is the hinge loss \cite{kipf2019contrastive, van2020plannable, botteghi2021low}.
+Another\marginpar{ Hinge Loss} example of a contrastive loss for unsupervised learning of representations is the hinge loss \cite{kipf2019contrastive, van2020plannable, botteghi2021low}.